 Personal information is information that can identify an individual.
 Information which does not identify an individual or cannot be matched to an individual is no longer personal information such as non-specific examination results used by the NDHCB for statistical and reporting summaries in accordance with the privacy legislation.

 What Personal Information is collected?

-The personal information collected for the administration of equivalency evaluations includes: name, address, phone number, e-mail, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/certificate, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.
+The personal information collected for the administration of equivalency evaluations includes: name, address, phone number, email address, fax, dental hygiene education information – list of educational institutions, notarized copy of legal name change documents – if applicable, proof of registration/licensure with a dental hygiene regulatory authority or letter of eligibility for dental hygiene registration/licensure in the country (jurisdiction) where the dental hygiene education was completed, notarized copy of dental hygiene diploma/degree, official transcript of grades, official statement of course descriptions, educational credential evaluation report and notarized certified literal translations – if applicable.

 What is the purpose for collecting Personal Information?

 The NDHCB collects personal information to process requests such as determining one’s eligibility to write the NDHCE, activities relevant to the administration of the NDHCE, certificate preparation, facilitation of registration/licensure of successful candidates and other relevant services provided by the NDHCB.